Arduino-USB/video-dubber/README.md

 # Video Dudder Software Using TTS

-A tool to dub videos using text-to-speech (TTS) from subtitle files, with optional save file support for stopping and resuming.
+A tool to dub videos using text-to-speech (TTS) from subtitle files, with progress saving fucntionality.
+It's not perfect, so if you have any ideas on any fixes, make a push request!

 ## Getting started